vesoft-inc/nebula-docs/docs-2.0-en/import-export/nebula-exchange/use-exchange/ex-ug-import-from-clickhouse.md

       # The number of data written to NebulaGraph in a single batch.
       batch: 256

-      # The number of Spark partitions.
+      # The number of partitions to be created when the data is written to {{nebula.name}}.
       partition: 32
     }